 Japanese Motorcycle Brands

-The Japanese motorcycle industry today is the world leader in motorcycle manufacturing.
-In this country, almost every citizen has a similar technique, regardless of gender and age.
-But it was not always so.
-In the pre-war period, the production of motorcycles was only 1350 units per year in 1930 and 3000 in 1940.
-The high price of the products made them affordable only for the wealthy.
-But the technique in those years was represented by copies of British and German brands, inferior in quality and characteristics to the originals.
-Motorcycle production remained low until 1960 when the number of bikes produced exceeded one million.
+Today, the Japanese motorcycle industry is the world leader in producing motorcycles.
+In this country, this technique is used by almost every citizen, regardless of gender and age.
+However, this was not always the case.
+In the pre-war period, motorcycle production was only 1,350 units in 1930 and 3,000 in 1940.
+The high price of the products made them available only to the wealthy.
+Technique in those years was represented by copies of English and German brands, inferior in quality and characteristics to the originals.
+Motorcycle production remained low until 1960, when it exceeded 1,000,000 units.

-Since the beginning of the sixties, Japan’s development of this type of industry proceeded at an accelerated pace.
-When Europe was struggling for the survival of its brands, the Japanese improved technology and ramped up production.
-Today Japanese technology is the world market leader.
-All athletes seek to acquire its brands since the Japanese motorcycle has become a guarantee of victory in any competition.
-Honda, Suzuki, Kawasaki, Yamaha are not all the leading brands in this country and the world.
-And it is almost impossible to single out one among them, calling it the best.
+Since the early sixties, this industry has accelerated development in Japan.
+While Europe was struggling to survive, its brands were being undermined, and the Japanese were improving technology and increasing production.
+Today, Japanese technology is the world’s leader in the world market.
+All athletes are eager to purchase their brands, as Japanese motorcycles have become a guarantee of victory in any competition.
+Honda, Suzuki, Kawasaki, and Yamaha are not the leading brands in our country or the world.
+And it is almost impossible to single out any of them and call any of them the best.

 Yamaha